 Connecting Yalies Around the Globe in Small Groups

-Join us in a YIA Common Room, a new initiative for Yale alumni who are interested in the world and its citizens.
-Your small group of six to eight will reflect different geographic areas of the world.
-You will meet online for 40 minutes twice a month to create new relationships with far-flung fellow Yalies, discuss perspectives, further cross-cultural understanding, and continue that conversation you were having in your Common Room at Yale.
+Common Rooms meet online every other week over three months in 40-60 minute discussions.
+Your small group of eight to 10 alums will reflect different geographic areas of the world.
+Common Rooms are an opportunity to create new relationships with far-flung fellow Yalies, further cross-cultural understanding, and continue that conversation you were having in your Common Room at Yale.
 We expect conversations to range widely as you get to know your own international group of Yalies.

 Frequently Asked Questions

 YIA Common Rooms will meet twice a month on Zoom for 40 minutes, with the role of ‘host’ rotating among participants.
-You do not need a Zoom account to participate.
+You do not need a paid Zoom account to participate.

 We will provide your group with expert tips and subject prompts to get the conversation going, but ultimately each Common Room will determine the content of the discussions, and choose how thought-provoking, inspiring, or simply entertaining they want their Common Room to be.
 Members of some Common Rooms may decide to join together to create some impact in the world around them.

 We expect that some groups will become a lifelong forum for friendship and common interests, while others will give alumni a brief but meaningful opportunity to see the world from other perspectives and to share a sense of global citizenship.

-- sending out the weekly Zoom invite.
+- Send out the Zoom invite.

-- facilitate discussion by making sure that everyone has a chance to speak.
+- Facilitate discussion by making sure that everyone has a chance to speak.

 As the group members take over ownership of the process, you will ultimately determine the organizational details that suit your group best, from meeting length and frequency to rotating the coordinator role if desired.